VaniDevi says that yoga saved her life.

-As a young woman in the US Army she suffered Post Traumatic Stress Disorder (PTSD) and had all but given up on life, until she discovered yoga.
+As a young woman in the US Army, she suffered Post Traumatic Stress Disorder (PTSD) and had all but given up on life, until she discovered yoga.

-I sat down with this incredible woman to find out more.
+We sat down with this incredible woman to find out more.

 How Yoga Saved My Life!
 An Interview With VaniDevi